manikajan123/PhotoUploader_MM/README.md

-# React App for Upload Images
+# React App to Upload Images

 # To Run